zio/zio/docs/datatypes/core/zio/error-management.md

 	at <empty>.MainApp.run(MainApp.scala:9)"
 ```

-The cause of this defect is also is a programming error, which means we haven't validated input when parsing it.
-So let's try to validate the input, and make sure that is it is a number.
+The cause of this defect is also a programming error, which means we haven't validated input when parsing it.
+So let's try to validate the input, and make sure that it is a number.
 We know that if the entered input does not contain a parsable `Int` the `String#toInt` throws the `NumberFormatException` exception.
 As we want this exception to be typed, we import the `String#toInt` function using the `ZIO.attempt` constructor.
 Using this constructor the function signature would be as follows:

 ```scala mdoc:compile-only
 import zio._